alexdean201/TestScoreGuide/scores/grade7ela.md

 ## What are the knowledge and skills the student is expected to learn in grade seven English language arts/literacy?

 In grade seven, students continue to develop the ability to cite relevant evidence when interpreting or analyzing a text or supporting their points in speaking and writing.
 They also build academic vocabulary as they read more complex texts, including stories, plays, historical novels, poems, and informational books and articles.
 Students construct short research projects, and write a range of well-developed and organized stories, essays, reports, and persuasive papers.

 ## Overall Achievement

-The student took a Smarter Balanced assessment based on the grade seven [California academic standards](http://www.cde.ca.gov/be/st/ss/index.asp) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
+The student took a Smarter Balanced assessment based on the grade seven [Idaho Content Standards](http://sde.idaho.gov/academic/standards/) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
 This overall score falls into one of the four achievement levels shown here.
 Sample test items may be included that exemplify the kinds of passages and questions that students at different levels of achievement would likely answer correctly.

 <div class="accordion" markdown="1">

-### Standard Exceeded (Level 4): 2649–2745 {#desc-exceeded}
+### Standard Exceeded (Level 4): 2649–2964 {#desc-exceeded}

 The student has made progress and exceeded the grade seven standard for English language arts/literacy.
 The student appears ready for future coursework.